Victor-Nguyen-da-dev/Python-Portfolio-1/Readme.md

 # Python for Data Analytics Practices & Projects

-This Repo is a collection of my python learning and projects based on the guidance of Luke Barousse & his team [Python for Data Analytics](https://lukebarousse.com/python)
+This Repo is a portfolio of my python learning and projects based on the guidance and database of Luke Barousse & his team [Python for Data Analytics](https://lukebarousse.com/python)

 ## Table of Contents